RencBell/Coursera_PythonProject/README.md

-# Python project on Coursera
+# Python for Everybody (Getting started with Python) University of Michigan